elliotchance/CollectionFactory/README.md

 [![Build Status](https://travis-ci.org/elliotchance/CollectionFactory.svg?branch=master)](https://travis-ci.org/elliotchance/CollectionFactory)

-Translation between native collections in Objective-C and serialized formats like JSON.
+Translation between native collections in Objective-C and JSON.

 Static methods always return `nil` if an error occurs (such as JSON could not be passed, was nil, or was an invalid expected type).